-During times of great transition, leaders and communication teams have a great deal at stake.
+During times of great transition, leaders and internal communication teams have a great deal at stake.
 They need to focus on consistent and clear communications.
 These communications should engage, inspire and help give clarity to their most important audiences.

 The question becomes, how do you get your message across, share all the details, and make that human connection that’s so very vital in times like this?
 It’s true; you’ll need all the reports, emails, booklets and the like.
 Don’t forget the power of film to create the emotional connection you’ll need to have with your tribe.